logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster_from_backup.md

 - **backup_retention_period** (Number) The validity of cluster backups in days.
 If set to 0 cluster backups are disabled.
 - **cluster_id** (String) The Id of the cluster.
 - **creation_date** (String) The creation date of the cluster.
 The date is represented in RFC3339 format.
+- **deactivate_hopsworksai_log_collection** (Boolean) Allow Hopsworks.ai to collect services logs to help diagnose issues with the cluster.
+By deactivating this option, you will not be able to get full support from our teams.
 - **head** (List of Object) The configurations of the head node of the cluster. (see [below for nested schema](#nestedatt--head))
 - **init_script** (String) A bash script that will run on all nodes during their initialization (must start with #!/usr/bin/env bash)
 - **issue_lets_encrypt_certificate** (Boolean) Enable or disable issuing let's encrypt certificates.
 This can be used to disable issuing certificates if port 80 can not be open.